railcressall/Chat_Bot/README.md

 Project 4

 ## Project Overview
-The Voyage Vibes Chatbot is designed to provide users with essential travel information by simply entering their travel destination.
-It offers current weather, as well as recommendations for hotels and restaurants, helping users make informed decisions about their trip.
+The Voyage Vibes Chatbot is designed to provide users with essential travel information by simply entering their destination.
+It offers current weather information, along with recommendations for hotels and restaurants, helping users make well-informed decisions about their trip.
+The chatbot is trained using the 'queries.csv' file located in the 'Resources' folder.
+This file includes over 100 potential user queries, offering a comprehensive dataset to enhance the chatbot's accuracy and responsiveness.

 ## Features
 - Weather Information: Get the latest weather updates for your travel destination.